Raff Ciccone: Politics

-Ciccone joined the Australian Labor Party in 2000 and, whilst studying, worked as a research officer to Senator the Hon.
+Ciccone joined the Australian Labor Party in 2000 and, while studying, worked as a research officer to Senator the Hon.
 Jacinta Collins.
 As a party member, he eventually became the vice-president of the Australian Labor Party in Victoria.
-He was unsuccessful in his attempts in elections, at the Monash City Council elections of 2008 and 2016, and on Labor's Senate ticket in Victoria at the 2013 federal election.
-When Senator Collins announced she would not be contesting the seat at the 2019 federal election, it created a casual vacancy and Ciccone put his name forward for the position.
+He was unsuccessful in his attempts at the Monash City Council local government elections of 2008 and 2016, and on Labor's Senate ticket in Victoria at the 2013 federal election.
+When Senator Collins resigned from the Senate ahead of the 2019 federal election, Ciccone was nominated to fill the casual vacancy.

-Ciccone was appointed to the Senate on 6 March 2019, taking Collins' place, making him the 100th Senator to represent Victoria.
-In the 46th Parliament of Australia, he served as Deputy Opposition Whip in the Senate and on the Parliament's Joint Standing Committees on Migration and on Treaties and became Chair of the Senate Select Committee on Temporary Migration.
+Ciccone was appointed to the Senate by a joint sitting of the Victorian Parliament on 6 March 2019, taking Collins' place, and becoming the 100th Senator to represent the people of Victoria.
+In the 46th Parliament of Australia, he served as Deputy Opposition Whip in the Senate and on the Parliament's Joint Standing Committees on Migration and on Treaties.
+He also served as Chair of the Senate Select Committee on Temporary Migration.

-From 2020 Ciccone has also served on the Joint Standing Committee on Trade and Investment and Growth.
-Ciccone was the vice-chair of the Australia-Italy Parliamentary Country Group.
-Since 2021, Ciccone has been a member of the Senate Legal and Constitutional Affairs Committee and the Senate Rural and Regional Affairs and Transport Committee.

 On 7 August 2020, Ciccone was appointed to the ALP's national executive.

+From 2020 to 2022, Ciccone served on the Joint Standing Committee on Trade and Investment and Growth.
+He was a member of the Senate Legal and Constitutional Affairs Committee from 2021 to 2024 and the Senate Rural and Regional Affairs and Transport Committee from 2021 to 2025.

 Following the 2022 federal election, Ciccone became Government Deputy Whip in the Senate and was elected Chair of the Senate Foreign Affairs, Defence and Trade Legislation Committee.
-He was also appointed to the Parliamentary Joint Committee on Intelligence and Security and the Joint Standing Committee on Foreign Affairs, Defence and Trade Committee and Deputy Chair of the Senate Scrutiny of Bills Committee.
-Ciccone is Chair of the Parliamentary Country Groups for Italy, Switzerland and the United Arab Emirates.
-He is also the co-chair of the Parliamentary Friendship Groups of Fresh Produce; Forestry, Timber and Paper Products; Landcare; and Red Meat.
+He was also appointed to the Parliamentary Joint Committee on Intelligence and Security, the Joint Standing Committee on Foreign Affairs, Defence and Trade Committee, and Deputy Chair of the Senate Scrutiny of Bills Committee.

 On 9 April 2022 Ciccone was awarded honorary membership of the Hawthorn branch of the Returned and Services League for advocacy of veterans’ welfare and the establishment of a Royal Commission into Defence and Veteran Suicide.

-In an historic first, during the first parliamentary sitting week for 2024, Ciccone became the first father to bring his baby into the Australian Senate chamber.
+In an historic first, on 7 February 2024 during the first parliamentary sitting week of the year, Ciccone became the first father to bring his baby onto the floor of the Australian Parliament.

 Ciccone was elected Chair of the Parliamentary Joint Committee on Intelligence and Security on October 8 following the resignation of Peter Khalil MP, who stood down to focus on his new role as Special Envoy for Social Cohesion.

+Ciccone is Chair of the Parliamentary Country Groups for Italy, Switzerland, the United Arab Emirates and the European Parliament and Holy See.
+He is also the Co-Chair of the Parliamentary Friendship Groups of Fresh Produce; Forestry, Timber and Paper Products; and Red Meat.